advaitha/advaitha.github.io/_posts/2020-10-07-ethics_part_1.md

 #### Deployment Bias
 If the purpose for which we do modelling differs from the purpose for which it is used, then it will lead to deployment Bias.
 If the data distribution in training differs from the data distribution in production, then also it leads to deployment bias.
 An Example, COMPAS does risk scoring to predict if a person will commit a crime.
 If a judge uses the score in ‘off label’ ways in various steps of the judiciary process, then it is deployment bias.

 We discussed various types of biases which can occur at different life stages of a machine learning problem.
 We also reasoned the impact of bias on individuals, groups and society - Allocation of resources, representation of identities and classification. **_In the second part, we will examine how to mitigate bias and improve the fairness of our data and models._** It is not always possible to make the data or model 100% fair.
-But as a data scientist, **we should try our best to restore the balance and create a fair world.**
+But as a data scientist, **we should try our best to restore the balance and help create a fair world.**